CSM 2022 FAQs

 Why are radio ops assigned in pairs?

 With two ops, one is able to copy traffic while the other is occupied with getting or delivering information.
 Plus it gives each op a chance to have a bio break and stretch once in a while.
-Due to COVID, pairing may not be possible or required.
+Due to COVID, pairing may require two vehicles.

 Do I need to commit for the whole day?